Cloudify-PS/cloudify-training-labs/running-nodecellar-on-manager/README.md

 ## Step 7: Access the application

-Point your browser to your Manager's public IP, port 8080.
+Point your browser to your NodeJS's public IP, port 8080.
 You should now see the NodeCellar application. click the "Start Browsing Node Cellar" button and see the list of wines that is retrieved from the installed Mongo database.

 ![Nodecellar](../../../raw/3.3.1/running-nodecellar-on-manager/nodecellar.png "NodeCellar")